 The rules are simple because there aren’t any.
 Well, maybe one (the hashtag).
 We announce a Twitter Party date and time; party is hosted on Twitter.
-It lasts one hour. @tspoetry provides the prompt — an idea, a line of poetry, even a tabloid headline.
+It lasts one hour. @tspoetry provides the prompt.
 You write a few lines of poetry in response to the prompt and then play off the other participants’ lines.

 You work within the 140-character limit set by Twitter for all tweets — just make sure each tweet includes the hashtag — #tsptry.
 That way, we can find your contributions.
 It’s a good idea to follow @tspoetry and the best way to make sure you include the hashtag and see everyone’s tweets as they are tweeted, is to come to our @tspoetry Tweetchat room.